1. Automate Your Creative Refresh & Rotate Ads Often

 13. Try Geo-targeting ‘Affluent’ Areas & Luxury Interests

-Have a client selling luxury goods or big ticket items?
+Have a client selling luxury goods or big-ticket items?
 Try cross-targeting affluent areas of the country with luxury interests.
-For example, target users in Beverly Hills that like cosmetic enhancement brands or users in New York City that like investor services.
+For example, target users in Beverly Hills who like cosmetic enhancement brands or users in New York City that like investor services.

 You can also go further by digging into the Facebook interest tool.
 There, you can target relevant ads to ‘owners clubs’ across a wide range of luxury verticals.

 14. Leverage Your Facebook Data To Do Other Media Buys